 Two Very Good Book Search Engines for Teachers May 11, 2015 In today’s post we are sharing with you two good platforms where you can search for and find online free and premium books.
 As for Free Book Search tool listed below , this is a specific search engine designed to help you find free ebooks, audiobooks, and Kindle books.
 This tool is also integrated with Google Drive allowing you to conduct your book search right in your Drive.
 The second tool we have in this list is the popular Google Play Books.
-Statistics Instructors By Cynthia Brame, CFT Assistant Director Teaching Statistics Statistical analysis is a critical tool in many fields, and as such, it is taught in courses across many disciplines.
 High School - AAPS Media Centers The purpose of the modern high school Media Center is to support 21st Century teaching and learning.
 As partners with subject area teachers, Media Specialists ensure students have the resources they need to solve problems through collaboration, critical thinking, creativity, innovation, and communication.
 Media Specialists are integral to the teaching of research skills: they help select the best resources and teach students how to use them; they teach students how to cite sources, avoid plagiarism, and create presentations.
 Media Specialists also teach students how to use software for word processing and creating slideshows, podcasts, brochures, and other digital products.
 In addition, Media Specialists act as technical support for students experiencing problems downloading, opening, scanning, printing, and converting files and documents.